AnasHattay/AnasHattay/README.md

 # Hattay Anas

-## Research Intern at CEA Paris | Algorithm Developer | Enthusiastic Learner
+## Research Intern at CEA Paris | Enthusiastic Learner

 👋 Hello there!
 Welcome to my GitHub profile!
 I'm Hattay Anas, currently working as a research intern at CEA Paris.
 I'm passionate about developing algorithms and exploring new methods to solve complex problems.